Alex313031/gn-xp/docs/reference.md

   of targets, and public_configs are always propagated across public deps of all types of targets.

-  For Rust targets, deps ensures that Rust code can refer to the dependency target.
-If the dependency is a C/C++ target, the path to that target will be made available to Rust for `#[link]` directives.

   Data dependencies are propagated differently.
 See "gn help data_deps" and "gn help runtime_deps".